AdrianRojas4414/hopematch_backend/README.md

 # Hopematch Backend

-Hopematch is a platform designed to connect sponsors (Padrinos) with children in need (Niños).
-It enables sponsors to provide support in various forms, such as food, shelter, money, and school supplies, while allowing guardians (Encargados) to oversee the aid distribution and provide updates.
+For compassionate individuals who want to improve the lives of vulnerable children and provide support in the form of food, shelter, education, or essential goods.

+The HopeMatch project is a web platform that allows sponsors to choose how they want to help, track their donations, and have direct contact with children in need through photos and video calls.

+Unlike other initiatives aimed at helping underprivileged children, HopeMatch humanizes the interaction between sponsors and children's homes, while offering a transparent system where caregivers log and verify the use of donations, ensuring that every contribution reaches those who truly need it.

 ## How It Works